 Organisations should report key ACPI Toolkit findings and improvement priorities using the recommended reporting templates.
-These templates are available in this document and versions in Word format and SurveyMonkey are available on request.
+These templates are available in this document and versions in Word format and SurveyMonkey are available on request to Advance Care Planning Australia.
 Data will most commonly be reported as percentages and findings described.